-To support and nurture high school students' love for science discovery, the University of Waterloo Science Outreach team has developed several in-class workshops and on-campus activities to complement the Ontario Science Curriculum.
+To support and nurture high school students' love for science discovery, the University of Waterloo Science Outreach team offers in-class workshops and on-campus activities to complement the Ontario Science Curriculum.

-You can learn more about what we offer through either the subject-specific table shown here, or the expandable categories below the table.
-To book a workshop, either in class or on campus, please visit our online booking form or contact Heather Neufeld at email@example.com for more information.
+You can learn more about what we offer through either the subject-specific table shown here or the expandable categories below the table.
+To book a workshop in class or on campus please visit our online booking form or contact Heather Neufeld at email@example.com for more information.

 |Grade||Biology||Physics||Chemistry||Environmental Science, Earth and Space Science|

 |The Characteristics of electricity:

 |Atoms, elements and compounds: